-If you’re missing all of your teeth and anticipating the need for
+If you’re missing all of your teeth and anticipating the need for complete dentures, you may want to consider implant overdentures as an alternative to removable dentures.

 What Are Implant Overdentures?